Relaxation dynamics of an unlike spin pair system: Discussions

 Continuing to explore the relaxation rate constants as resumed in Tab. \ref{tab:RelaxationRatesAX}, if we consider the ``isotropic model'' for the spectral density functions and at the extreme narrow limit, then the spectral density functions satisfy $J_{I} \ \approx \ J_{S} \ \approx \ J_{+} \ \approx \ J_{-} \ \approx 2 \tau_{c}= 0.4782 \times 10^{-12} $s.
 Analyzing both Eq. (\ref{SpectralDensityPositiveSignals}) and (\ref{SpectralDensityNegativeSignals}) and considering $J_{S} \approx J_{I}$, it can be shown that

-where the ratio between them satisfies $J_{n}/J_{p} = 1/2 $.
-Both expressions may better describe the coefficients $\rho$ and $\sigma$, as denoted in Eq.
+where the ratio between them satisfies $J_{n}/J_{p} = 1/2 $, both expressions may better describe the coefficients $\rho$ and $\sigma$, as denoted in Eq.
 (15) of Ref. \cite{solomon1955} or Eq.
 (22) of Ref. \cite{hausser1968}.
-Also, the definition of those both parameters favors us to identify the coupling parameter $\xi$ introduced by A. Abragam \cite{abragam1955,hausser1968}, or the nuclear Overhauser enhancement factor $\eta_{I}(S)$ as was defined in Eq.
-(10) of Ref. \cite{freeman1974}, and the enhancement factor was computed (see Eq.
-(4) of Ref. \cite{muller-warmuth1983}).
+Also, the definition of both parameters favors us to identify the coupling parameter $\xi$ introduced by A. Abragam \cite{hausser1968,abragam1955} or the nuclear Overhauser enhancement factor $\eta_{I}(S)$ as was defined in Eq.
+(10) of Ref. \cite{freeman1974}.

 Other key characteristics of the relaxation model highlighted by I. Solomon stays about the transition probability ratios denoted by $w_{0}:w_{1}:w_{2}=2:3:12$ (see comment on page $6$ of Ref. \cite{muller-warmuth1983}).
 The same characteristic can be played if Eq. (\ref{SpectralDensityPositiveSignals}) is rewritten as $6J_{p} = 2J_{-}+3J_{I}+3J_{S}+12J_{+} $, where each constant coefficient is proportional to each transition probability.
 A similar property is stressed analyzing Eq. (\ref{SpectralDensityNegativeSignals}).